10 Different Types of Scindapsus pictus with Names and Pictures

 Scindapsus pictus ‘Silver Splash’

-Scindapsus pictus ‘Silver Splash’ also called Scindapsus pictus 'Silver Cloud' looks like the Exotica at first glance but the silvery patches are more mottled.
+Scindapsus pictus ‘Silver Splash’ also called Scindapsus pictus 'Silver Cloud' is a rare variety and looks like the Exotica at first glance but the silvery patches are more mottled.

 7. Scindapsus pictus ‘Silver Lady’